 In addition to the measures relating to sustainable development, environmental management and environmental protection (and associated effects), which are provided under all alternatives, this Alternative (2B) would provide measures to improve seasonality (all year round visitor experiences) and regionality (dispersal of visitors throughout the area and greater use of capacity management principles) - Alternative 2A would provide this also.
 Seasonality and regionality provide a greater spread of tourists throughout the year and across the Burren and Cliffs of Moher area thereby reducing potential environmental effects and peak load additions on various infrastructure in particular locations/at particular times.
-Alternative 2B would also contribute towards the protection and management of biodiversity and flora and fauna through visitor management strategies - Alternative 2A would contribute towards this also.
+Alternative 2B would also contribute towards the protection and management of biodiversity and flora and fauna through a degree of visitor management, although not as much as Alternative 2A.